ancantu/SCICLD2019/docs/gnu_utils/gnu_utils_05.md

 Here is a real-world pipeline that you can use with the data we downloaded.

-First, load the necessary modules and generate some index files.
+First ssh to a compute node by typing `idev`, load the necessary modules, and generate some index files.

 ```
 $ idev